 Academy for Seniors

-We announce Year 15 of the Augustana Academy for Seniors.
-Chosen speakers contribute their thoughts, experience and insights on topics where they have demonstrated knowledge and experience.
+We continue Year 15 of the Augustana Academy for Seniors.
+Chosen speakers contribute their thoughts, experiences and insights on topics where they have demonstrated knowledge and experience.
 Everyone is welcome to register.

 - 10 - 10:30 a.m.
 Chapel